matydavmdf/CHALLENGE-2---AMERICANO-/README.md

-In this project, I decided to completely rethink and rebuild YOUBIDI, giving this music player app a brand-new identity tailored for the iOS 26 design language.
+In this project, I decided to completely rethink and rebuild YUBIDI, giving this music player app a brand-new identity tailored for the iOS 26 design language.
 The goal was simple: create a smoother, cleaner and smarter experience by focusing only on what truly matters.